 Great Temple Mound

 After crossing the railroad tracks, you can immediately see the magnificent sight of the Great Temple Mound in the distance.
-This is the largest mound at the Ocmulgee National Monument site and is well worth the short hike from the visitor center.
+This is the largest mound at the Ocmulgee Mounds National Historical Park site and is well worth the short hike from the visitor center.
 The mound stands at 55ft and is located on a high bluff overlooking the floodplain of the Ocmulgee River.

 A walkway and steps are located at the side of the Great Temple Mound and provide easy access for visitors to climb to the summit.